Minor in Architectural Studies (ARST)

 Program Structure

-Students can complete their ARST Minor courses over one or two years, depending on the need to accommodate the requirements of a major, or other scheduling conflicts.
-Upon completion of the ARST Minor requirements, students can then apply for admission into the first year of the two-year Master of Architecture program.
+Students can complete their ARST Minor courses over one or two years, depending on timing related to their major/degree, or other scheduling conflicts.
+Upon completion of the ARST Minor requirements, students can apply for admission into the two-year Master of Architecture program.
 You can take the ARST in your third and/or fourth year of undergraduate studies.
-Admission is based on GPA and a design portfolio.
+Admission is competitive, based on GPA, a design portfolio and space availability.

 REQUIRED COURSES